ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ph, whivh is as follows:
+h, whivh is as follows:
 To one gallon of water, take one and a belf potnds
 of salt, half a pound ps half an ounce of saltpe-
 tre, half an ounce of potash.
 In this ratio the e